iocInit() for For advanced or challenge users

 - An exit routine

-is registered to handle database shutdown when the IOC exits. dbLockInitRecords
+epicsAtExitis registered to handle database shutdown when the IOC exits. dbLockInitRecordsis called to set up the database lock sets.dbBkptInitinitializes the database debugging module.initHookAfterInitDatabaseis announced.

 -